 It was also perceived more secure, a win-win for both customer and bank.

 Pros: The biggest benefit of using a biometric device for authentication purposes is the ease of use that it offers.
 Fingerprint scanners are extremely affordable and are fairly easy to use.
 You can compare the fingerprints among millions of records that can be contained in a computer database.
-The results can be instantaneous depending on the amount of records that you are comparing the fingerprints to.
+The results can be instantaneous depending on the number of records that you are comparing the fingerprints to.

 As such, Biometric technology makes identity fraud less likely.
 It’s much more difficult to fraud a biometric device than to steal an employee identification card.